ondras/my-mind/README.md

 * [Documentation](https://github.com/ondras/my-mind/wiki)
 * <a target="_blank" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=3340079"><img src="https://www.paypal.com/en_GB/i/btn/btn_donate_LG.gif" alt="Donate" title="Donate to support further development" /></a>

+## Installation
+* Download the zip by clicking [here](archive/master.zip) and extract the archive, or clone the repository using git
+* Open index.html in your webbrowser
+* Done!
+If need be, you can find the manual [here](https://github.com/ondras/my-mind/wiki)

+## Contributing

 Do you want to participate?

 * Found a bug?
 [Open an issue.](https://github.com/ondras/my-mind/issues)